-- 1. Outline engineering drawings as per BIS conventions mentioned in the relevant codes. - 2.
-Represent the drawings with the specifications of orthographic concepts. - 3.
-Develop isometric drawings by observing the orthographic projections of simple objects. - 4.
-Analyzing the isometric views of simple objects and convert to orthographic views. - 5.
-Generate computer drawings using CAD software.
+- 1. Prepare engineering drawings as per BIS conventions mentioned in the relevant codes. - 2.
+Produce computer generated drawings using CAD software.. - 3.
+Use the knowledge of orthographic projections to represent engineering information / concepts and present the same in the form of drawings. - 4.
+Develop isometric drawings of simple objects reading the orthographic projections of those objects. - 5.
+Convert pictorial and isometric views of simple objects to orthographic views.